pagkly/Zed/Investopedia3/Tezos (XTZ) Definition.md

 Tezos (XTZ) Definition
 ## What Is Tezos?

 Tezos (XTZ) is a blockchain network linked to a digital token, which is called a tez or a tezzie.
-Tezos is not based on the [mining](https://www.investopedia.com/terms/m/mining.asp) of tez.
-Instead, token holders receive a reward for taking part in the [proof-of-stake](https://www.investopedia.com/terms/p/proof-stake-pos.asp) consensus mechanism.
+Tezos is not based on the [[mining]](https://www.investopedia.com/terms/m/mining.asp) of tez.
+Instead, token holders receive a reward for taking part in the [[proof-of-stake]](https://www.investopedia.com/terms/p/proof-stake-pos.asp) consensus mechanism.

 After a promising start and a highly successful Initial Coin Offering ([ICO](https://www.investopedia.com/terms/i/initial-coin-offering-ico.asp)), Tezos was troubled by numerous delays and legal issues.
-However, Tezos survived the cryptocurrency [bear market](https://www.investopedia.com/terms/b/bearmarket.asp), in part because of its unique proof-of-stake mechanism.
+However, Tezos survived the cryptocurrency [[bear market]](https://www.investopedia.com/terms/b/bearmarket.asp), in part because of its unique proof-of-stake mechanism.
 The price of tez more than tripled between October 2019 and February 2020 and reached record highs.
 As of February 2020, Tezos was attracting attention again.

 ### KEY TAKEAWAYS